 - i5-8500Y: 1.5GHz (4.2GHz Turbo Boost)

 There's another processor that might get a look in.
-Whiskey Lake is another successor to Kaby Lake for low-powered devices like the MacBook.
+Whiskey Lake is another successor to Kaby Lake for low-powered devices.
 Whiskey Lake processors will include:

 - i3-8145U: Dual-Core 2.1GHz (3.9GHz Turbo Boost)